info-201a-wi23/final-project-proposal-jiwooh4n-szzzara/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/9bMXU1P_)
 # Final Project Proposal

-Please complete your proposal following the outline below.

 ## Sleep and health

 ### Jiwoo Han jihan@uw.edu, Sara Yi szzzara@uw.edu

 ### Date

-Winter 2023
+Spring 2024

 ## Abstract

 Our main question is how can we find correlations between sleep data and their health outcomes?
 We chose this question to help identify patterns and factors that may influence the overall health affected by sleep.
 To address this question, we will analyze a data set that contains sleep data that were provided by users and the contributing factors that influence one's overall health.

-## Sleep cycle; sleep deprivation; health
+Sleep cycle; sleep deprivation; health

 ## Proposal